iagobelo/ts-loupe/README.md

 [![Library minified size](https://badgen.net/bundlephobia/min/ts-loupe)](https://bundlephobia.com/result?p=ts-loupe)
 [![Library minified + gzipped size](https://badgen.net/bundlephobia/minzip/ts-loupe)](https://bundlephobia.com/result?p=ts-loupe)

+## About

+Lenses is a pattern used to read and update properties within an object.

 ## Installation

 This library is published in the NPM registry and can be installed using any compatible package manager.